NethServer/docs/developer-manual/en/development_process.rst

 Triager
 ^^^^^^^

 The *triager* handles all issue in NEW state.
-He/she collects missing info, set NEEDINFO flag, set state to TRIAGED when having enough informations.
+He/she collects missing info, set NEEDINFO flag, set state to TRIAGED when having enough information.

 He/she can also change the status to CLOSE and set resolution: DUPLICATE, INSUFFICIENT_DATA, NOTABUG.